In the United States, employees are protected by both federal and state labour laws.

 These laws guarantee employees protection from being discriminated against because of their race, gender, or religion, as well as due to a physical or mental disability.

-Labor laws also prohibit employers from forcing hourly employees to work more than 40 hours per week without overtime pay.
+Labour laws also prohibit employers from forcing hourly employees to work more than 40 hours per week without overtime pay.

 These laws also provide health and safety guidelines that employers must follow when it comes to providing their workers with the proper equipment needed to do their jobs, and a safe and healthy work environment.

 Some states also require employers to provide their employees with things like a certain number of paid days off, health insurance, or disability insurance.

 Unfortunately, some employers create a toxic work environment because they don’t adhere to the labour laws that apply to their geographic location or industry standards.